 Former UGA SBDC in Augusta Area Director, Susan Caldwell, helped John navigate the business planning process.
 “John’s hobby had launched into a business, and he wanted to ensure he hadn’t skipped any start-up items,” she says.
 “He and Pat wanted to be sure they were compliant.”

 The Currys leased 525 square feet of space on the back side of a strip center and bought a larger roaster in January 2011.
-About the same time, John attended the SBDC StartSMART™ program on a Wells Fargo scholarship and worked with Caldwell on strategies to manage Buona Caffe’s growth.
+About the same time, John attended the SBDC StartSMART™ program on a sponsored by Wells Fargo and worked with Caldwell on strategies to manage Buona Caffe’s growth.

 That summer, John faced another newspaper layoff that convinced the Currys to pursue coffee roasting full-time.
 In January 2012, the local paper ran an article about Buona Caffe, and people began showing up at the roaster to buy bags of coffee.

 “We were doing wholesale roasting off a back alley, and people were finding us,” John says.

 It was apparent the company needed a space with room for the coffee bar customers constantly requested.
 In November 2012, the two-time winner of the Best Coffee in the Best of Augusta poll leased a 1,500-square-foot 1930s cottage in Augusta’s historic district.
 Caldwell helped the Currys develop a business plan, financial projections and loan documents for an SBA-guaranteed loan they used to purchase new equipment and make improvements to the space.